rsdoiel/opml/INSTALL.md

 ### Raspberry Pi

-Released version is for a Raspberry Pi 2 or later use (i.e. requires ARM 7 support).
+Released version is for a Raspberry Pi 2 or later use (e.g. ARM 6 on Pi Zero or ARM 7 on the 3B).

 1. Download the zip file
 2. Unzip the zip file